Help & Advice Articles, Videos and How-to-Guides

 - Do not over coat with other paints as they will stop the mould inhibiting properties of the Anti Mould Paint.

-Permagard – the Family Business with 29 Years' Experience
+Permagard – the Family Business with over 30 Years' Experience